-- a.
-Ensure that Affordable Care Act (ACA) funding is maintained for local governments - Support the Prevention and Public Health Fund of the ACA, the nation's first dedicated mandatory funding stream for public health and prevention activities, which supports Mono County health care services to underserved residents. - b.
-Oppose efforts to reduce federal funding for Medicaid administration or benefits. - c.
-Adult and Disability Services: - i.
-Support appropriation of \$100 million authorized under the Elder Justice Act to support state and county adult protective services programs. - ii.
-Support restoration of full funding for the Social Services Block Grant, which in California is used primarily to augment county and state funded in-home supportive services for elderly and disabled persons, and to coordinate services to children with disabilities.
+- e.
+Oppose funding reductions for Medicaid Oppose efforts to reduce federal funding for Medicaid administration or benefits including converting to a voucher system with less federal funding. - f.
+Oppose turning Medicaid over to States Oppose efforts to turn Medicaid (Medi-Cal in California) over to the states with less federal funding. - g.
+Support adult and disability services - i.
+Support appropriation of \$100 million authorized under the Elder Justice Act to support state and county Adult Protective Services (APS) programs. - ii.
+Support restoration of full funding for the Social Services Block Grant, which in California is used primarily to augment county and state funded in-home supportive services for elderly and disabled persons, and to coordinate services to children with disabilities. - h.
+Support funding of Veterans benefits Support provision and funding for current benefits and health care programs for Veterans.